pirocheto/phishing-url-detection/README.md

 :white_check_mark: **Works Offline**: The use of URL tokens alone enables usage without an internet connection.

 On the other hand, it could be less efficient than more complex models or those using external features.

-> ℹ️ You can test the model on the demo page [here](https://pirocheto.github.io/phishing-url-detection/).

 ## Reproduce The Model